 Ralf Rangnick Father’s Origin:

-First, his Dad has his family roots in Königsberg.
-According to Google, Königsberg used to be the name for the historic Prussian city that is now called Kaliningrad, Russia.
+First, his Dad’s family root is traced to Königsberg.
+According to our best friend, Google, Königsberg used to be the name for the historic Prussian city that is now called Kaliningrad, Russia.

 As observed in the map above, people often tag Kaliningrad as Russia’s forgotten province.
 The country is squeezed in between Poland and Lithuania – around the Baltic Sea.